-Do the following to correct a drive-wheel braking skid:
+Do the following to correct a drive-wheel braking skid.

-- Stop Braking.
-This will let the rear wheels roll again and keep the rear wheels from sliding any farther. - Counter-steer.
+Stop Braking.
+This will let the rear wheels roll again, and keep the rear wheels from sliding.

+Countersteer.
 As a vehicle turns back on course, it has a tendency to keep on turning.
 Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and counter-steer in a skid takes a lot of practice.
-The best place to get this practice is on a large driving range or skid pad.
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
+The best place to get this practice is on a large driving range or "skid pad."